Some posts contain compensated links. Please read this disclaimer for more info.

 You reach Batabat by taxi and, in spring and summer, when the weather is warmer, the shore of the lake is filled with locals from the city who come here to picnic and spend the day.

-The surprising thing about traveling to Nakhchivan is that in such a small region you get some really astonishing landscape contrasts.
+The surprising thing about traveling to Nakhchivan is that you get some really astonishing landscape contrasts in such a small region.

 Other Off The Beaten Path Travel Ideas